-These settings allow you to fine-tune the behavior of each and every conversation.
-For example, if you have groups of visitors that you want to treat differently from the rest, this is where you would set your preferences.
-You can also set preferences according to each 'engagement type' (e.g., chat request, PIN session, etc.) using templates and associate these settings with named areas.
-In this way, at least every 'class' of engagement, and even every individual conversation itself, can be tailored to suit specific needs.
+These settings allow you to fine-tune the behavior of each and every Conversation.
+For example, if you have special classes of visitors (e.g., high-value, or 'special' in some way) that you may want to treat differently from the rest, this is where you would set your preferences.
+You can also set preferences according to each 'engagement type' (e.g., chat request, PIN session, etc.) using templates and associate these settings with Named Areas.
+In this way, at least every 'class' of engagement, and even every individual Conversation itself, can be tailored to suit specific needs.

 There are many options to choose from.
 Some are 'binary' decisions where you can switch features on or off.
-Many of the options relate to exactly which 'role' (within a conversation - see the section on conversation roles below) should be empowered to make any given change or configuration.
+Many of the options relate to exactly which 'role' (within a Conversation - see Conversation Roles below) should be empowered to make any given change or configuration.

-We recommend that, at least at the start, you configure your conversations using templates.
-If you need finer control, you can start with a template and alter it to suit your requirements.
+We recommend that, at least at the start, you configure your Conversations using templates.
+If you really need finer control then you can start with a template and alter it to suit your requirements.

-Example: In a given named area we want to use the 'chat template' with video enabled.
-So, any conversation started from this named area will have this conversation template applied to it.
-The template that’s applied is always associated with a named area.
-Therefore, each named area can have only one conversation template associated with it.
-If you want to change the conversation behavior using a different template, you must start a new conversation and ensure that the template you want to use is associated with that named area.
+Example: In a given Named Area we want to use the 'chat template' with video enabled.
+So, any Conversation started from this Named Area will have this Conversation template applied to it.
+The template that is applied is always associated with a Named Area.
+Therefore, each Named Area can have only one Conversation template associated with it.
+If you want to change the Conversation behavior using a different template you must start a new Conversation and ensure that the template you want to use is associated with that Named Area.

 There is a default template for every type of engagement (and you can also adapt these, manually, and save to fit your needs).

 Go to named area > settings There will be a template available in a dropdown.

 Select the template to associate it with all requests (according to engagement type) coming from that named area.
 For example, all chat requests can use one template and all PIN sessions could use a different template.